mgarmuno/ClipGo/README.md

 # Dependencies

-The clipboard history is shown and manipulated via dmenu https://tools.suckless.org/dmenu/.
+The clipboard history is shown via dmenu https://tools.suckless.org/dmenu/.

 You will need to have installed https://github.com/kfish/xsel.
 If you want to use another program to manipulate the clipboard you will have to change the source.